hugllc/HUGnetLib/README.md

 _All unit tests MUST pass for contributions to be even considered_

+_Style must be consistant as reported by the style checker_

+_All commit messages need to reference bugs in the Mantis bug tracker (see below)_

 Changes can be contributed by either:

 1. Using git to create patches and emailing them to patches@hugllc.com
 2. Creating another github repository to make your changes to and submitting pull requests.

+## Git Checkins
+All git checkins MUST REFERENCE A BUG in Mantis.
+This can be done in a number of ways.
+The commit message should contain one of the following forms:

+bug #XXXX
+fixed #XXXX
+fixes #XXXX

+This automatically ties our git repositories into our Mantis bug tracker.

 ## Filing Bug Reports
 The bug tracker for this project is at http://dev.hugllc.com/bugs/ .
 If you want an